 - Season to taste with salt and pepper.

-Noodles: See above recipe.
+For noodles, see above recipe.
 Happy Cooking!